bacomatic/evil/README.md

 	c - insert wheel cell before current cell, Wp = new cell d - delete wheel cell at Wp (Wp points at the next cell) e - A = weave(A)
-	f - jump to next valid market (using marker state) g - A = P
+	f - jump to next valid marker (using marker state) g - A = P
 	h - Pp++
 	i - Wp++